1,399 total views, 3 views today

 This simple change means you can physically see what is being wasted.

 5. Monitor portion control.

 Is there a lot of food coming back on plates in your restaurant?
 And perhaps there is a commonality in the type that’s returning to the kitchen.
 Pay attention, and you can make the right changes.

 Especially in the world of perishable goods, ensure you choose your storage right so nothing is going off before it should be.

 7. Make sure your order is accurate.

-When you know what’s going in and what’s going out, you’ll know what you need.
+When you know what’s going in and what’s going out, then you’ll know what you need.
 When you bring accuracy to your ordering process and know what’s required at each site as well as shelf life, you contribute to less food waste.
-If your business has been closed due to Covid-19 restrictions, make sure to check all of your stock to ensure it’s still in date as well as the instructions on any open stock.

 8. Use what you buy.